thomas-barthelemy/Project-Exchange-Format/README.md

 * MUST have a **role** field as a string representing the role of the user in the project.

 ### Issue

+* MUST have an **id** field as a string representing the issue unique identifier.
+* MUST have a **title** field as a string representing the issue title or subject.
+* MUST have an **authorId** field as a string representing the unique identifier of the user who created the issue.
+* MUST have an **assigneeId** field as a string representing the unique identifier of the user assigned to the issue.
+* MUST have a **status** field as an integer representing the issue status as explained below:
+	* 0 (Default): Newly created issue (New).
+	* 1: The issue is being worked on (In Progress).
+	* 2: The issue is completed and awaiting validation (Resolved).
+	* 3: The issue is either validated, or terminated prematurely (Closed).
+* SHOULD have a **creationDate** field as a string representing the issue creation date.
+* SHOULD have a **dueDate** field as a string representing the issue due date.
+* SHOULD have a **timeSpent** field as a string representing the total time spent (duration) on the issue.
+* SHOULD have a **type** field as an integer representing the issue type as explained below:
+	* 0 (Default): Task.
+	* 1: Bug.
+	* 2: Story.
+* SHOULD have a **tags** field as an array of string representing the tags associated with the issue.